 When it comes to bad decisions, I can think of a “doozy”.
 In 1988, the Governor of Texas asked me to run for the Texas State Senate, although I was not active in politics.

 During the campaign, I made an expedient decision.
-I had good intentions, but was motived by fear of the possibility of losing the election.
+I had good intentions but was motivated by fear of the possibility of losing the election.

 I made a quick decision “on the spot” to allow some people to send out a mail piece on my behalf.
 They even paid for all of the associated expenses!
 In my haste, I failed to: